subhamrexpaul/Test_Avax_mod3/README.md

-# Embarking on the Token Creation Quest
+# Exploring Varieties of Functions in the Token Creation and Minting Project
 A Smart Contract to create my Token on a local hardhat network and will use `Remix` to interact with it.
 The contract has some functions, allowing users to `Transfer`, `Burn` and `Mint` tokens.

 # Project Overview